kirkshoop/async_scope/asyncscope.md

 Another mental model for this is block syntax. `{}` represents the root of a set of lifetimes of locals and temporaries and nested blocks.

 Another mental model for this is a container.
 This is the least accurate model.
 This container is a value that does not contain values.
-This container contains a set of active senders (an active sender is not a value, it is a state).
+This container contains a set of active senders (an active sender is not a value, it is an operation).

 alternatives: `sender_scope`, `sender_anchor`, `sender_nursery`